elegant-scipy/elegant-scipy/sphinx/content/ch5.md

 ```

 Some indices appear more than once, but we can use the summing feature of the
-COO format to confirm that this represents the matrix we want:
+{abbr}`COO` format to confirm that this represents the matrix we want:

 ```python
 print(cont.toarray())